- The World Heritage Convention

 States that have ratified the Convention may nominate their sites for the World Heritage List.
 The sites on the list are categorised as cultural sites, natural sites and mixed sites.
 A World Heritage site may consist of one or more individual sites (a serial site).
 Even with a serial site, each individual constituent of the series must add special value to the whole.
 The sites may be located in the territory of one or several countries (a cross-border site).
 Approximately 20–30 new sites are added to the World Heritage List annually.
 The milestone of 1000 listed sites was reached in 2014.
 The current number and type of heritage sites can be checked on the World Heritage Centre’s website.

 Sites nominated for inscription must come from a national tentative list, which lists potential cultural, natural and mixed sites to be nominated for the World Heritage List in the future.
 The tentative list should be updated approximately every ten years.
-In 2018, the Finnish Heritage Agency is keeping the Finnish tentative list updated in cooperation with the nature services provided by Metsähallitus, is consulting local experts and Åland, and is drawing up a proposal for an updated tentative list, based on the consultations.
+The Finnish Heritage Agency is keeping the Finnish tentative list updated in cooperation with the nature services provided by Metsähallitus, is consulting local experts and Åland, and is drawing up a proposal for an updated tentative list, based on the consultations.
+A proposal for an updated tentative list was sent for approval to the Ministry of education and culture in 2019.
 The tentative list, updated according to the national world heritage strategy, will contain two to four sites.
 Together with the existing selection, the sites on the tentative list will form a credible, balanced and representative sample of Finland’s most valuable cultural and natural sites.

 Special attention will be paid to the underrepresented thematic categories when selecting the sites, in accordance with the Global Strategy launched in connection with the Convention.
 These underrepresented categories include 20th century architecture, cultural landscapes/expansive landscape areas, industrial sites, subsistence strategies, and traditional human settlements with their surroundings.
 In comparison, the overrepresented sites include historic urban landscapes (the Middle Ages, European), religious monuments (Christianity, in particular) and historical periods (vs. prehistory and the 20th century).